-Thirty-odd years later, women can enjoy a vast genre buffet prepared with us in mind and McCaffrey’s ground-breaking saga is still going strong, with the twenty-fourth Pern novel, Sky Dragons, released just last month.
-After Harper Hall, she went on to fill in Pern’s back story, extended her heroes’ tales into the future, and started collaborating with her son, Todd.
+Forty years later, women can enjoy a vast genre buffet prepared with us in mind and McCaffrey’s ground-breaking saga is still going strong, with the twenty-fourth Pern novel, Sky Dragons, released in 2012 and a long-awaited twenty-fifth title, After the Fall is Over, reportedly in the works.
+After Harper Hall, McCaffrey went on to fill in Pern’s back story, extended her heroes’ tales into the future, and started collaborating with her son, Todd.
+(Who is now the series’ heir.)
 She introduced new elements to the Pernese lore – dolphins, dragons who can move things with their minds, and so forth.
 She wrote about Pernese heroes and heroines such as Moreta and Robinton (yes, the Masterharper, whatever).
 Her Pern stories may not constitute the longest-running space opera in the world, but I’ll bet they’re one of the longest.
-When she died last year, one of science fiction’s giants left us behind.
+When she died in 2011, one of science fiction’s giants left us behind.

 Alas: To quote another poet who was quoted in another novel beloved of thirteen-year-olds in 1980 (bet you can’t guess which one!), nothing gold can stay.
 [Okay, we’ll take pity: its The Outsiders. – Ed.]
 I recently revisited some of McCaffrey’s older books, and the stories that used to enchant me so completely… well, didn’t.
 I was unpleasantly surprised by the amount of violence toward women, Lessa in particular (I never did like that F’lar).
 When F’nor and Brekke make love for the first time?
 That’s pretty much a forced seduction right there. (“He wasn’t gentle, but he was thorough.”
 What does that even mean?
 On second thought, maybe I don’t need the details, kthanx.)
 Jaxom is a bit of a whiner, Brekke’s insipid, F’lar’s a dick, and even Menolly, after crushing hard on her teacher, Robinton (yawn), ends up with a Harper named Sebell who is and was and probably ever shall be 100 percent personality free.